snegnik/Data-Projects/README.md

 # Data Science Projects

-Now this repository contains my Data Analysis and Visualisation project.
+This repository contains my Data Analysis and Visualisation project.
 Mostly it study projects, realized on statistic courses with using R and Python code.
 In the nearest future I'am going to publish my projects in Machine learning sphare realized on Python.

 ## Contents